 Additionally, the majority of the tax code is written to show business owners and individuals on how to reduce their taxes.
 Only a very small portion of the code tells you what you’re going to have to pay.
 Technically speaking then, the government is giving away its secrets, and they’re available to you!
 By working with professionals who understand the code, you can legitimately minimize your tax liabilities.

 If you’re depending on professionals to help you minimize and prepare for your business’s tax liabilities, invest in a good account management system.
 Either purchase bookkeeping software that will calculate many of your tax liabilities for you, or hire tax professionals to do the bookkeeping for you.
 Better yet, purchase the software system your bookkeepers use, and import your data into their system.
 That way, they can double-check the entries you’ve made for accuracy and help you stay compliant with the tax code.

 Besides providing you with checks-and-balances, a good accounting software system can generate monthly, quarterly, and yearly income and expense reports for you.
 Not only can Clear Financial Reports Entice Business Buyers, but they can also help you anticipate upcoming tax liabilities.
 You and your tax professionals can use the reports to monitor your profits and loses.
 Knowing what your taxes could be ahead of time can help you save up the money you’ll owe.
 Or, it will help you know what adjustments you need to make before the end of the year to reduce what you’ll owe.

-When you’re paying people to prepare your taxes, you expect them to “prepare” your tax returns based on information you bring them from the previous year.
-However, when you’re paying people to plan your tax liabilities, you can expect them to do more than compile data and place it in correct boxes and lines.
+When you’re paying people to prepare your taxes, you expect them to “prepare” your tax returns based on the information you bring them from the previous year.
+However, when you’re paying people to plan your tax liabilities, you can expect them to do more than compile data and place it into the correct boxes and lines.